Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/nodejs-read-and-write-from-azure-table-storage.md

 ## Linking the Azure Table Storage and App Service

-If you are testing locally you can add the following two lines to your `routes.js`.
+If you are testing locally, you can add the following two lines to your `routes.js`.

 ```js
 process.env.AZURE_STORAGE_ACCOUNT = '{storage_account}';